johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ### **Instructions**:

-1. **Select a Code Snippet**: Choose a code snippet from your project or an open-source repository that requires refactoring.
-Open an issue on the team repository identifying the specific problems (e.g., duplication, inefficiency).
+1. **Select a Code Snippet:** Choose a code snippet from your current project, an open-source repository, or a past assignment from your previous programming classes.
+Open an issue on the team repository identifying specific problems (e.g., duplication, inefficiency, poor readability).
 2. **Consult ChatGPT**: Ask ChatGPT for advice on how to refactor the code.
 Provide context on the code's purpose and areas needing improvement.
 Copy the link to the ChatGPT conversation.
 3. **Open a Pull Request (PR)**: Submit a PR with the selected code snippet.
 Reference the issue created earlier (e.g., "Closes #123") and provide a summary of the refactoring goal in the PR description.
 4. **Implement Refactorings**: Apply ChatGPT's suggestions to improve the code’s quality and readability.
 Ensure that the functionality of the code remains intact after refactoring.
-5. **Code Review**: A team member must review your code using ChatGPT to offer additional suggestions.
-The reviewer must share the ChatGPT conversation link in the PR comments and update the Google Sheet shared on Discord.
-6. **Update PR**: After receiving feedback, make the necessary changes and update the PR description with ChatGPT conversation links from both the author and reviewer.
-7. **Merge PR**: Once your colleague has reviewed the PR and confirmed the improvements, you can merge the PR into the team repository.
+5. **Merge PR**: Once your colleague has reviewed the PR and confirmed the improvements, you can merge the PR into the team repository.

 ## Task 2.2: Improving Documentation with ChatGPT